lamastex/scalable-data-science/gb/sds-2-2/059_DLbyABr_05-RecurrentNetworks.md

     X = X / float(len(alphabet))
     y = np_utils.to_categorical(dataY)

-    # Lets define an LSTM network with 32 units and an output layer with a softmax activation function for making predictions.
+    # Let’s define an LSTM network with 32 units and an output layer with a softmax activation function for making predictions.
     # a naive implementation of LSTM
     model = Sequential()
     model.add(LSTM(32, input_shape=(X.shape[1], X.shape[2]))) # <- LSTM layer...